Ladzi031/Hello-World500-13/README.md

 # Hello-World500-13
-This is, the second branch, easier than i thought is would be.
+This is, the second branch.